ewa-edun/EcoBuddy_OLD/README.md

 ## Pages/Fixes to do today
 - Waste selector page:
- - The camera is not working rn so fix that.

- FOR THIS WEEK:

-- Customize the not found page to have ecobuddy stuff on it.
-- Create settings and edit profile page.
+ - The camera is working now.
+So when the image is taken, let it be displayed and sows them the button to submit for verification.

 - Create claim rewards page.
+- Forgot password page.
 - Integerate Firebase auth and firestore
 - Integerate Gemini API for chatbot.